Search for “musician” in the Google app store and this is what you get.

 Program your own chord progressions or download hundreds of pre-programmed songs from the iRealb forum that you can access from inside the app.

 It’s amazing what technology can do today.
-And while there’s definitely the danger to get lost in unnecessary gimmicks there’s also a ton of real gems available to make your life as a musician easier, more productive and more fun.
+And while there’s definitely the danger to get lost in unnecessary gimmicks you can find some real gems to make your life as a musician easier, more productive and more fun.
 So take advantage of what the Google Play store has to offer.

 Cool List.
 Thanks!
 Also, check out Ensemble Composer, Symphony Pen, which is a newly released handwritten music app, and Musical Lite .